FHFA Announces Targeted Increases to Enterprise Pricing Framework

 FEMA Alert

-FEMA issued a Major Disaster Declaration for areas of Delaware affected by remnants of Hurricane Ida from Sept.
-1 – 7, 2021.
+FEMA has issued a Major Disaster Declaration for the state of Colorado to supplement state and local recovery efforts in areas affected by wildfires and straight line winds from December 30, 2021 and continuing.
 The following counties have been approved for assistance:

 Additional Resources